-To put in perspective, this flat in question is a miles walk, and then a 15 minute train ride to Jones’ original flat in the film.
+To put in perspective, this flat in question is a mile walk, and then a 15-minute train ride to Jones’ original flat in the film.
 For anyone that is still wondering, the flat used in the film isn’t actually for sale.
 It’s still used today by the pub below.

-This article was written by Matthew Dailly, Managing Director of Tiger Bridging.
+This article was written by Matthew Dailly, Managing Director of Tiger Financial.